 5. How We Disclose Personal Information

-We may disclose personal information in the following circumstances:
+We may disclose personal information in the following circumstances.

 a.
 Service providers and contractors

 b.
-Within your organization or workspace
+Within your organization, account, workspace, or project

 c.
 At your direction

-d.
+f.
 Legal compliance and protection

 We may disclose information if we believe doing so is necessary or appropriate to: